Hayden-Johnston/Discord-GPT-bot/README.md

 # Discord-GPT-bot

-Query Chat-GPT through a self-hosted discord bot.
+Query Chat-GPT through a self-hosted discord bot. \n Provide API keys through .env or docker configuration. \n
-Additional commands can easily be added.

-### Commands
+## Commands
 #### /gpt
 Send query to Chat-GPT and the bot will output a response.